Centers and Offices

 A graduate/professional student must maintain the minimum cumulative GPA of 3.0 to earn and maintain financial aid.

 Example: A graduate student starts in the fall and receives a cumulative 2.5 GPA.
-At the end of the spring semester the undergraduate student has a cumulative GPA of 2.75.
+At the end of the spring semester the graduate student has a cumulative GPA of 2.75.
 Does the student lose financial aid eligibility?

 Time Frame Maximum